 For organisms with fully sequenced genomes, DNA microarrays are an extremely powerful technology for measuring the mRNA expression responses of practically every gene (1).
 Technologies for globally and quantitatively measuring protein expression are also becoming feasible (2), and developments such as the two-hybrid system are enabling construction of a map of interactions among proteins (3).
-Although such largescale data have proven invaluable for distinguishing cell types and biological states, new
+Although such large-scale data have proven invaluable for distinguishing cell types and biological states, new

-The Institute for Systems Biology, 4225 Roosevelt Way NE, Suite 200, Seattle, WA 98105, USA.
-Departments of Molecular Biotechnology, Computer Science, and Microbiology, University of Washington, Seattle, WA 98195, USA.
+1The Institute for Systems Biology, 4225 Roosevelt Way NE, Suite 200, Seattle, WA 98105, USA.
+Departments of 2Molecular Biotechnology, 3Computer Science, and 4Microbiology, University of Washington, Seattle, WA 98195, USA.

-\To whom correspondence should be addressed at The Institute for Systems Biology.
-E-mail: tideker@ systemsbiology.org gy here, consisting of four distinct steps:
+To whom correspondence should be addressed at The Institute for Systems Biology.
+E-mail: tideker@ systemsbiology.org approaches are needed which, by integrating these diverse data types and assimilating them into biological models, can predict cellular behaviors that can be tested experimentally.
+We propose and apply one such strategy here, consisting of four distinct steps:

-(i) Define all of the genes in the genome and the subset of genes, proteins, and other small molecules constituting the pathway of interest.
-If possible, define an initial model of the molecular interactions governing pathway biochemical research. (ii) Perturb each pathway component through a series of genetic (e.g., gene deletions or overexpressions) or environmental (e.g., changes in growth conditions or temperature) manipulations.
-Detect and quantify the corresponding global cellular response to each perturbation with technologies for large-scale mRNA- and protein-expression measurement.
+- (i) Define all of the genes in the genome and the subset of genes, proteins, and other small molecules constituting the pathway of interest.
+If possible, define an initial model of the molecular interactions governing pathway function, drawn from previous genetic and biochemical research. - (ii) Perturb each pathway component through a series of genetic (e.g., gene deletions or overexpressions) or environmental (e.g., changes in growth conditions or temperature) manipulations.
+Detect and quantify the corresponding global cellular response to each perturbation with technologies for large-scale mRNA- and protein-expression measurement. - (iii) Integrate the observed mRNA and protein responses with the current, pathway-specific model and with the global network of protein-protein, protein-DNA, and other known physical interactions. - (iv) Formulate new hypotheses to explain